KINT-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On March 16, 2010, KINT's main channel was upgraded to 1080i high definition in order to allow the carriage of Univision programming produced in the format.
 The station also added a second digital subchannel, carrying a simulcast of sister station KTFN.
 On December 3, 2010, the KTFN simulcast was replaced with LATV on KINT subchannel 26.2 and KTFN digital channel 65.2.
 The following week, the SD simulcast of KTFN was restored on the second subchannels of both stations, with LATV being moved to digital subchannels 26.3 and 65.3.
-For a brief period prior to the digital television transition, the station's second digital subchannel falsely identified itself as "KINT-HD," while it was still only available in 480i standard definition.
+For a brief period prior to the digital television transition, the station's second digital subchannel falsely identified itself as "KINT-HD", while it was still only available in 480i standard definition.
 As of June 12, they have corrected the problem.

 Analog-to-digital conversion

-KINT-TV shut down its analog signal, over UHF channel 26, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 25.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 26.
+KINT-TV shut down its analog signal, over UHF channel 26, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 25, using virtual channel 26.
 After regular programming was discontinued on its analog signal, the station, as well as sister station KTFN, transmitted a repeated crawl in Spanish informing viewers about the digital transition and advising viewers of their options to continue receiving programming, which ran until KINT permanently ceased analog transmissions at 11:59 p.m.